Bizzaro/x230-osx/README.md

 * If using DSDT inject use HDEF + IRQ provided w/ patcher

 --------------------------------------------------------------------------------------------
-### Sleep issues
+### Sound after sleep issues

-* CodecCommander loaded in S/L/E w/ kextutility
-* CodecCommander loaded with Kextbeast + repair permissions/cache script
+* CodecCommander loaded in S/L/E w/ kextutility or with Kextbeast + repair permissions/cache script

 --------------------------------------------------------------------------------------------